collective/collective.formcriteria/collective/formcriteria/README.txt

 Users can use the form to submit criteria to supplement any search criteria in the topic.
 Values entered on the criteria tab for the topic become the default values on the form.

+Multiple sort criteria can also be added that will render user selectable sort links on the batch macro.
+See collective/formcriteria/criteria/sort.txt for more details.

 Also provided is an alternative display layout that uses the folder contents table and can still display the search form viewlet.